Azizollah Khoshvaght

-Azizollah Khoshvaght came back to Tehran after the end of his seminary education, and got married at the age of 33, and the result of this marriage was 2 sons and 4 daughters for him.
+Khoshvaght returned to Tehran after the end of his seminary education, and got married at the age of 33, resulting in 2 sons and 4 daughters.
 His parents were from Zanjan.
-Khoshvaqt is considered to be a prominent scholar, Faqih and a teacher of ethics.
-Azizollah Khoshvaght who was also well known as Aziz Khoshvaght, was also the Imam Jama'a of Imam Hassan-Mojtaba mosque in Tehran.
+Khoshvaqt was a prominent scholar, Faqih and a teacher of ethics.

+Khoshvaght who was also well known as Aziz Khoshvaght, was also the Imam Jama'a of Imam Hassan-Mojtaba mosque in Tehran.

 Azizollah Khoshvaght died at the age of 86, when he was in Mecca on 19 February 2013.